ducdetronquito/http/README.md

 ## License

-*http* is released into the Public Domain. 🎉🍻
+*http* is released under the [BSD Zero clause license](https://choosealicense.com/licenses/0bsd/). 🎉🍻

 The URI parser is a fork of Vexu's [zuri](https://github.com/Vexu/zuri) under the MIT License.